GAME RESULTGame Result

 Own goal that decided the match

-King is still here!
-Amaral achieves his first hat-trick of the season!
-Extending the "undefeated myth"
+King is still alive!
+Amaral achieves his first hat trick of the season, extending the "undefeated myth"

 C Osaka, who was once again two points behind in a shocking time, still had their fighting spirit (=soul) intact.
 After conceding a goal, they substituted Marcelo, the defensive midfielder, and brought in the attacking midfielder Okubo, who is only 19 years old but has become the team's mainstay in his first year as a professional.
 C Osaka, who shifted to a more attacking style, launched a thick all-out attack with the combination of Yin, Morishima, and Okubo.
 In the 7th and 9th minutes, they were hit by mid-range shots, but both times, Toi managed to punch the ball away and FC Tokyo's defenders cleared the ball a moment faster than the opponents.
 Furthermore, in the 11th minute, Yin's free kick from the front of the goal hit the post.
 In the 13th minute, Okuyama attempted a jumping volley from Yin's cross from the left, but it went wide.
 C Osaka's desperate attacks only increased in power, but Tokyo, who had high concentration, calmly waited for the "opportunity to come."

-The long-awaited chance came in the 14th minute.
-Until then, C Osaka had been showing fierce attacks and had completely pushed forward, including the defenders, both mentally and physically.
-In the 14th minute, Fujiyama intercepted the ball and passed it to Amaral and Kobayashi, who broke through with a wall pass.
-FC Tokyo had a numerical advantage inside C Osaka's territory.
-Kobayashi sent a long pass to Miura, who had run into the space on the right side.
-Miura passed directly to Amaral, who ran into the center.
-Miura's movement to the side pulled out the defender, leaving Amaral in a one-on-one situation with the C Osaka defender in the center.
-Amaral took a big feint to the left and shot with his left foot, bypassing the narrow space on the same side and shaking the goal net with a sharp ground shot.
-From this point on, Amaral was unstoppable.
-In the 18th minute, Yukihiro scored a spectacular header, jumping one head above the opponent in front of the goal, from a cross sent by the right side, achieving his first hat-trick of the season.
-The score was 5-1, greatly distancing C Osaka.
+The long-awaited opportunity came in the 14th minute.
+C Osaka, who had been showing a fierce attack until then, had completely committed forward, including their defenders.
+In the 14th minute, Fujiyama intercepted the ball, and with a wall pass to Amaral and Seigo KOBAYASHI, FC Tokyo found themselves in a numerically advantageous situation within the C Osaka territory.
+Seigo KOBAYASHI sent a long pass to Miura, who had burst into space on the right side, and Miura passed directly to Amaral, who was running into the center.
+As Miura drifted to the side, pulling the defender out, Amaral found himself one-on-one with a C Osaka defender in the center.
+Taking a gamble, Amaral made a big feint to the left and shot with his left foot.
+The sharp ground shot slipped through the narrow space on the same side and shook the goal net.
+At this point, Amaral was unstoppable.
+In the 18th minute, Yuki Hiko sent in a cross from the right side, and with a powerful header that soared above the opponent at the goal front, he achieved his first hat-trick of the season, extending the score to 5-1 and pulling away from C Osaka significantly.

 There was a decisive goal by Amaral, but C Osaka fought back until the end, responding to the passionate support from the supporters.
 C Osaka created a fresh movement with Okubo and Tokyo's defense, including Shimohira, defended well with high concentration.
 The intense back and forth battle continued, but in the 41st minute, Morishima dropped the ball floated by Yin from the center onto the post, and Oshiba ran in to score.
 The match continued with C Osaka showing their determination until the final whistle, but ultimately the game ended like this.
 At this point, C Osaka's relegation to J2 was decided.